How often and when to send marketing emails

 2. Speed

-But it’s likely you’re strapped for resources, or a low skill level means that building out a message takes forever.
+But it’s likely you’re strapped for resources, or a low skill level means that building out a message takes a while.
 Pumping out more than one message per week — if that — is not the best use of time.
 Not to mention, unrealistic expectations may trample motivation over time and ultimately squash consistency.

 3. Content